In a game set in the ocean, water plays a huge part in the graphics as it is what you see a lot.

 Well, I didn’t want to manually go through scene by scene and replace each tree 1 by 1 with the animated version of it, so I wrote a script to do that for me!

 I’m not sure if this is actually a pipeline-related issue of exporting files from one software and importing into another, but from time to time on projects I face “time-costing” issues that are stuff which are super simple to do but just tedious.
 Sometimes I just use scripts to handle repetitive chores because that’s what programming is for – save time on repetitive tasks, even when it comes to art.
 So here I just wrote my own tool to save time when handling the importing of assets from different software.
 This script will add the necessary components needed for the animation and take care of scale, positioning, rotation of trees across all current, and future imported scenes.
 I ran the code in a safe test environment to confirm that it works (in case the script ends up destroying stuff), before finally letting the code run within the editor on the actual models.
 Within a few minutes I had replaced all the static trees with animated ones.
 It would be a LOT less fun to do this by hand with manual labour, and take up way too much time in a game jam.

 The last thing to do was to play the animations at random timings so all the trees sway at different speeds.
 Yes, we only had just ONE tree model, ONE tree animation for the game.
 They were all just of different scale values, and playing at different animation intervals to make it look like we had a variety of trees.
-Talk about efficiency and cutting
+Talk about efficiency and cutting costs time!